eshealy/landing-page/README.md

 # landing-page

-This project is a tests flexbox skills in creating a landing page.
+For this project, I utilized flex layout to create a landing page for a made up pet website.
 This project helped me understand how different elements needed to be grouped so that the flex would work properly.

 IMAGE CREDITS